 Classroom Supports builds upon the ideas presented in the Weaving Ways introductory guide.
 Organized into four interrelated quadrants, or ways in which teachers can organize their thinking and approaches, Classroom Supports assists teachers in the design of meaningful teaching and learning opportunities that weave together Indigenous ways of knowing with their current pedagogical practices for the benefit of all students and our collective journey towards reconciliation.

-The four quadrants that comprise Weaving Ways are interconnected and invite teachers to consider how Indigenous knowledge systems can support a rich experience for students in their classrooms.
+The four quadrants that comprise Weaving Ways are interconnected and invite teachers to explore Indigenous knowledge systems.
 Effective education that includes Indigenous knowledge systems does not exclude or discredit other cultures, but ensures that both non-Indigenous students and Indigenous students alike are given the opportunity to see Indigenous perspectives, and the strengths and gifts of the First Peoples reflected in the schools they attend.

 Cultures of Belonging fosters whole school approaches that invite teaching and learning, which includes Indigenous ways of knowing, doing, and relating to promote a sense of belonging for all students.